-- 1. that the purpose of this ECC Decision is to: - harmonise the use and allow the free circulation and exemption from individual licensing of ESOMPs of geostationary satellite networks operating within the frequency bands 17.3-20.2 GHz (receive band) and 27.5-30 GHz (transmit band); - b. apply the technical conditions necessary to ensure harmful interference is not caused by ESOMPs to stations of the FSS, FS and other services; - 2. that CEPT administrations shall: - a.
+1. that the purpose of this ECC Decision is to:

+- a. harmonise the use and allow the free circulation and exemption from individual licensing of ESOMPs of geostationary satellite networks operating within the frequency bands 17.3-20.2 GHz (receive band) and 27.5-30 GHz (transmit band); - b. apply the technical conditions necessary to ensure harmful interference is not caused by ESOMPs to stations of the FSS, FS and other services;

+2. that CEPT administrations shall:

+- a.
 Designate the frequency bands 19.7-20.2 GHz (space-to-Earth) and 29.5-30 GHz (Earth-to-space) for the operation of ESOMPs; - b.
 Designate the frequency bands 17.3-19.7 GHz (space-to-Earth), 27.5-27.8285 GHz (Earth-to-space), 28.4445-28.8365 GHz (Earth-to-space), and 29.4525-29.5 GHz (Earth-to-space) for the operation of ESOMPs; - c.
 Designate the band 28.8365-28.9485 GHz (Earth-to-space) for the operation of ESOMPs, in those countries that have not authorised terrestrial systems in this band; - d.
 Inform the Office, through the ECO Frequency Information System (EFIS), whether frequencies within 28.8365-28.9485 GHz are designated for ESOMP operations, or not, within their territory; - e.
-Inform the Office of the necessity for ESOMPs operating on the Earth surface in the vicinity of airfields to be coordinated (see also Annex 3); - f.
-Allow the free circulation and use of ESOMPs that satisfy the provisions of this Decision; - g.
+Allow the free circulation and use of ESOMPs that satisfy the provisions of this Decision; - f.
 Exempt ESOMPs from individual licensing; - 3. that, for the purpose of this ECC Decision, the following technical and operational parameters apply: - a.
 Within the frequency bands 17.3-20.2 GHz and 27.5-30.0 GHz, ESOMPs shall operate only in the portions of these frequency bands identified for their use within the territory of operation; - b.
-ESOMPs operating in international waters or international airspace (which may transmit within the range 27.5-30.0 GHz), shall ensure protection of fixed service systems in the CEPT; - c.
+ESOMPs operating in international waters or international airspace (which may transmit within the range 27.5-30.0 GHz), shall ensure protection of fixed service systems in the CEPT;

+- c.
 ESOMPs transmitting in the band 29.5-30.0 GHz shall comply with the requirements in Annex 1; - d.
-ESOMPs transmitting in the band 27.5-29.5 GHz shall comply with the requirements in Annexes 1, 2 and 4;

-- e.
-In countries where coordination in the vicinity of airfields is needed, then the requirements in Annex 3 shall apply; - f.
-ESOMPs receiving in the band 17.7-19.7 GHz shall not claim protection from interference from fixed stations operating in the same band and in conformity with their national regulations; - g.
+ESOMPs transmitting in the band 27.5-29.5 GHz shall comply with the requirements in Annexes 1, 2, and 3; - e.
+ESOMPs receiving in the band 17.7-19.7 GHz shall not claim protection from interference from fixed stations operating in the same band and in conformity with their national regulations; - f.
 ESOMPs receiving in the band 17.3-17.7 GHz shall not claim protection from BSS feeder links operating in the same band and in conformity with their national regulations; - 4. that this Decision enters into force on 8 March 2013; - 5. that the preferred date for implementation of this Decision shall be 31 May 2013; - 6. that CEPT administrations shall communicate the national measures implementing this Decision to the ECC Chairman and the Office when this ECC Decision is nationally implemented."